Billie501/FinanceProject/README.md

 # FinanceProject
 It was school holidays.
-I tried to create a CLI to help teach my kids about the value of money... (another work in progress)
+I created a simple CLI to help teach my kids about the value of money with the help of chores...